 - Sec.
 5-1.
 Fiscal and School Year.
 The fiscal year of the Board of Education shall commence on the first day of July of each year. - Sec.
 5-2.
 Office Hours.
 The general offices of the Board of Education and District shall be open on Monday through Friday each week from 8:00 o'clock A.M. to 5:00 o'clock P.M.
 (Holidays designated in section 5-3 excepted.) - Sec.
 5-3.
 Holidays Offices.
-The general offices of the Board of Education and District shall be closed on the following legal holidays: January 1 (New Year's Day); the third Monday in January (the birthday of Dr. Martin Luther King, Jr.); February 12 (Lincoln's birthday); the third Monday in February (Presidents' Day); the first Monday of March (the birthday of Casimir Pulaski); the last Monday in May (Memorial Day);

-- July 4 (Independence Day); the first Monday in September (Labor Day); the second Monday in October (Columbus Day); November 11 (Veteran's Day); the fourth Thursday and Friday in November (Thanksgiving Day Recess); December 25 (Christmas Day); and on such other days as the President, with the approval of or ratification by the Board of Education, may direct.
-When any such holidays fall on Sunday, the Monday next following shall be held and considered such holiday. - Sec.
+The general offices of the Board of Education and District shall be closed on the following legal holidays: January 1 (New Year's Day); the third Monday in January (the birthday of Dr. Martin Luther King, Jr.); February 12 (Lincoln's birthday); the third Monday in February (Presidents' Day); the first Monday of March (the birthday of Casimir Pulaski); the last Monday in May (Memorial Day); July 4 (Independence Day); the first Monday in September (Labor Day); the second Monday in October (Columbus Day); November 11 (Veteran's Day); the fourth Thursday and Friday in November (Thanksgiving Day Recess); December 25 (Christmas Day); and on such other days as the President, with the approval of or ratification by the Board of Education, may direct.
+When any such holidays fall on Sunday, the Monday next following shall be held and considered such holiday.
+Notwithstanding the foregoing, the Board may adopt a school calendar that indicates observed holidays which are different from those indicated in this Rule, in which case, the general offices of the Board of Education and District shall be closed on the observed holidays designated in the Board-approved school calendar. - Sec.
 5-4.
 Report Condition of Finance.
 At least once each quarter the Chief Financial Officer shall present to the Board of Education a summary report of appropriations and encumbrances by funds, showing the condition of Board finances.
 A copy shall be filed with the Board Secretary. - Sec.
 5-5.
 Investment of School Funds.
 The Board hereby delegates to the Chief Financial Officer the authority to invest its school funds in investment instruments as authorized by law.
 The Chief Financial Officer shall purchase and sell all investment instruments on behalf of the Board pursuant to law and the Board's Investment Policy. - Sec.
 5-6.
 Lunchroom Receipts.
 All moneys received in the lunchroom shall be forwarded in accordance with the schedule established by Chief Financial Officer through a carrying company approved by the Board of Education and deposited in a bank that is on the approved municipal depository list.
 The Chief Financial Officer shall establish the procedures and schedule for the collection, transfer and deposit of lunchroom receipts. - Sec.
 5-7.
 Sale of Refreshments at Stadia.
 Sale of refreshments at the stadia shall be under the charge and control of the Chief Administrative Officer.
 Proceeds from the sale of refreshments shall be credited to the Lunchroom Fund. - Sec.
 5-8.
 Payroll Attendance Reports.
 Payroll attendance reports for each budget organization unit shall be prepared promptly under the charge and control of the Chief Financial Officer and be promptly certified by the Chief, Officer or head of the department in which the employees are employed.